rasul-ai/Koala_detection/README.md

 # Koala_detection
 ![Prediction_sample](https://github.com/rasul-ai/Koala_detection/blob/bf3881b6db2da757a90cc0886a2e31aae30e2a2f/Prediction_sample.png)
+This repository is created for an Interview Task given from NamespaceIT.
 ## A Brief Description of Data Analysis, Model Creation and Performance is given below,

 ## Data collection and preprocessing